ni/nimble/packages/nimble-components/src/accordion/specs/IXD.md

 ### Nested Accordions

 Accordion panels can have one level of nested accordions.
-Nested accordions are always ghost style. [**QUESTION:** Can accordions be nested anywhere in the panel?]
+Nested accordions are always ghost style. [**QUESTION:** Can accordions be nested anywhere in the panel?
+Can there be multiple child accordions nested in an accordion?]

 <p>
 <kbd><img src="spec-images/Accordion-7.png"></kbd>